quiknode-labs/qn-guide-examples/solana/sol-get-tokens/README.md

 # Get All Tokens Held by a Solana Wallet

 This project is based on the guide, [How to Get All Tokens Held by a Wallet in Solana](https://www.quicknode.com/guides/web3-sdks/how-to-get-all-tokens-held-by-a-wallet-in-solana) by Aaron Milano.

+## Clone Example Monorepo

-To begin, clone the `quicknode-guide-examples` repo and navigate to this project's directory.
+To begin, clone the `qn-guide-examples` repo and navigate to this project's directory.

 ```bash
 git clone https://github.com/quiknode-labs/qn-guide-examples.git